 10. School Supplies

-Visiting your Chinese hosts with some school supplies like a writing pen, a school notebook or a nice box of painting brushes will give the kids a pleasant surprise, it would be a well received if these were bought from abroad.
-Books such as enlightening reading materials or one of the world’s great classics, ideally chosen according the child’s interests, are also highly recommended.
+Visiting your Chinese hosts with some school supplies like a writing pen, a school notebook or a nice box of painting brushes will give the kids a pleasant surprise, it would be a well-received if these were bought from abroad.
+Books such as enlightening reading materials or one of the world’s great classics, ideally chosen according to the child’s interests, are also highly recommended.

 A good-quality toy is also a nice gift for your hosts’ children, such as a Barbie doll for a little girl (Barbie brand is well received, just avoid the non-branded dolls), and a remote control car for a little boy.
 A chess set or other game is a good gift for a teenager.
 Make sure you buy toys with no smells because most toys smells are associated with health implications towards kids.